WebAssembly/component-model/design/mvp/CanonicalABI.md

     thread.index = self.inst.threads.add(thread)
 ```
 Since the order in which suspended threads are resumed is nondeterministic (see
-`Store.tick` above), once `Task.enter` suspends the task's implicit thread due
+`Store.tick` above), once `Task.enter_implicit_thread` suspends the task's
-to backpressure, the above definition allows the host to arbitrarily select
+implicit thread due to backpressure, the above definition allows the host to
-which threads to resume in which order.
-Additionally, the above definition
+arbitrarily select which threads to resume in which order.
+Additionally, the
-ensures the following properties:
+above definition ensures the following properties:
-* While a callee is waiting to `enter`, if the caller requests cancellation,
+* While a callee is waiting to enter, if the caller requests cancellation,
   the callee is immediately cancelled.
 The `Task.waiting_to_enter` field is
   used by `Task.request_cancellation` below to know which thread to
   `resume` with `Cancelled.TRUE`.